 X-Ray Tech Programs with Prerequisite and Coursework Information

-An associate's degree program in x-ray technology combines both academic and clinical facets and takes two years to complete.
-The first year is made up of mostly classroom and theoretical work, while the second year is almost purely practical in nature.
-The second half of the program prepares students to directly transition into a career; many students gain employment at the same hospital or healthcare facility in which they have been interning.
+Associate's degree programs in x-ray technology combine academic and clinical elements.
+The first year consists mostly of classroom and theoretical work; the second year is mostly practical and prepares students to transition into a career.
+Many students gain employment at the hospital or healthcare facility in which they have interned.

-Program coursework addresses the use of x-ray machinery in a healthcare setting and the role of x-rays results.
-Students gain knowledge of human anatomy and radiologic technology.
+Coursework addresses use of x-ray machinery in a healthcare setting and the role of x-rays results.
+Students gain knowledge of human anatomy and radiologic technology through courses in health science and physical education.
 Courses include the following:

 - Health science

 - Radiography and radiologic anatomy